Codefend/docs/src/references/configuration.md

-Certainly!
-Here’s the configuration file with titles as links, similar to the Vite documentation style:
+Below is the default configuration generated inside .codefendrc.json when executing the command: `codefend -i`:

 ```json
 // .codefendrc.json